Feature Extraction for Novelty Detection in Network Traffic: Introduction

 \section{Introduction}

-An increasing number of interconnected ``Internet-of-Things'' (IoT) are being deployed to monitor and manage homes, buildings, infrastructure, and even outdoor spaces.
-An intention of many such deployments is to monitor the environment for new, unusual, or anomalous activities---in other words, patterns that have previously not been observed.
-Such new or unusual activities can be indicative of many types of noteworthy events, including network or physical security incidents, device or infrastructure malfunctions, even behavioral changes in the users of the devices that might be indicative of abnormal human conditions or behaviors.
-The general goal of detecting such new, unseen events falls under the general category of {\em novelty detection} problems in machine learning, for which there are a wide variety of possible procedures, including Gaussian mixture models (GMM), one-class support vector machines (OCSVM), kernel density estimation (KDE), and others.
-The success of any of these procedures---and, in fact, for {\em any} machine learning approach---depends fundamentally on how the data are represented as input features to the model.
-Often the choice of features and how they are represented are more fundamental to the effectiveness of the approach than the model itself.
+Novelty detection (often also referred to as anomaly detection) is a common network management task: Network operators commonly need to detect and respond to a wide variety of new or unusual events, such as malicious attacks, failures, misconfigurations, changes in traffic demands, the introduction of new devices to the network, and so forth.
+These events can be indicative of many types of noteworthy events, including network or physical security incidents, device or infrastructure malfunctions, even behavioral changes in the users of the devices that might be indicative of abnormal human conditions or behaviors.

+The goal of detecting such new, unseen events falls under the general category of {\em novelty detection} (also known as {\em anomaly detection}) problems in machine learning, for which there are many possible procedures, including Gaussian mixture models (GMM), one-class support vector machines (OCSVM), kernel density estimation (KDE), and others.
+The effectiveness of any of these procedures---and, in fact, for {\em any} machine learning approach---depends fundamentally on how the data are represented as input features to the model.
+Often the choice of features and how they are represented---the process of {\em feature extraction}---determines the accuracy and effectiveness of the approach than the choice of model.